mohdmuiz11/WashNClean/README.md

 This project is designed for delivery laundry services, where the laundries can be delivered without waiting or people who don't have time for walk-in.
 This application can solve the problem, just pay for the delivery by cashless payment and you are done.

 ## 2.0 Objective
+> - The function of WashNClean application is to ease the

 ## 3.0 Features and Functionalities